LeeHoang2710/SPN4CIR/README.md

     <img src="pics/result.png" width="95%" height="auto" />
 </div>

-## Checkpoints
+## Checkpoints and Datasets

-You can find all **checkpoints and data** at this huggingface repo: [https://huggingface.co/BUAADreamer/SPN4CIR](https://huggingface.co/BUAADreamer/SPN4CIR)
+You can find all **checkpoints and generated data** at this huggingface repo: [https://huggingface.co/BUAADreamer/SPN4CIR](https://huggingface.co/BUAADreamer/SPN4CIR)

+For ease of reproduction, we have also uploaded the original FashionIQ and CIRR datasets (including images) to this huggingface repo: [https://huggingface.co/datasets/BUAADreamer/cir_dataset](https://huggingface.co/datasets/BUAADreamer/cir_dataset)

 The checkpoints of the first stage model are taken from the repo of the original paper.